cassiebreviu/onnx-csharp-serverless/blog.md

 - Select the name of the Function App you created
 - Select `Configuration`
 - Click `New Application setting` and add the storage connection string name and value.
 - Click `Edit` on `WEBSITE_RUN_FROM_PACKAGE` and change the value to 0.
 This allows us to write files from our function.
+(You may have to redeploy your function from VS Code after making this change.)
 - Save the changes
-  -NOTE: You may have to redeploy your function from VS Code after making this change.

 # Resources